Skip to main content

 Route Planning for Florists: Cut Costs Without Cutting Corners

-Picture this: it's 7am and someone in your shop is hunched over a pile of delivery tickets, squinting at a map, trying to cobble together something that vaguely resembles a sensible route.
-Drivers are standing around waiting by 8.
-By 9, you've got a plan that's maybe 70% efficient.
-On a good day.
+It's 7am.
+Someone in your shop is bent over a stack of delivery tickets, squinting at a dog-eared map — or more likely Google Maps on a tablet — trying to stitch together something that vaguely resembles a sensible route.
+The drivers are loitering by the back door by quarter past eight.
+By nine, you've got a plan that's maybe 70% efficient.

 The Daily Routing Challenge